ecurrencyhodler/Litecoin-Resources/LTC Guides/How to Update Litecoin Core (Mac).md

 $ make install
 ```

-You can also manually move the binaries by yourself by following these steps:
+Or you can also manually move the binaries by yourself by following these steps:
 ```
 $ git clone  https://github.com/litecoin-project/litecoin
 $ cd litecoin